ethereum/aleth/doc/dependencies.rst

 A project which uses Hunter first downloads the Hunter client.
 This is done with the help of the HunterGate CMake module.
 A copy of the HunterGate module is included in the main project.
-The module is instructed to download a specified Hunter release and verify the downloaded source matches the checksum provided to the HunterGate invocation, after which the downloaded source is compiled.
+The module is instructed to download a specified Hunter release and verify the downloaded source matches the checksum provided to the HunterGate invocation.

 A Hunter release contains a full list of (a specific version) of packages and checksums.
 Each downloaded package source checksum is compared against the corresponding checksum in the Hunter release.